tuxninja/runner/README.md

 	RUNNER [INFO]: SUDO IS ON
 	RUNNER [INPUT]: Please Enter Site Pass:

+###### Hosts file
+- The current version requires that you load your hosts into a file, one host per line under ~/.runner/hosts/hosts-all
+- You can also add custom host files here and used -f to use a custom hosts file with Runner.

 ###### sconnect
 Is a binary that gets used by runner if you need to tunnel through a bastion or jump box.